The First District in My New York Series

 How long does the painting process take?

 The process begins with digital design and experimentation, followed by the careful application of each layer of color to canvas.
-Depending on the complexity and drying time between layers, a work from the Districts series can take several weeks to complete.
+With three to four layers per surface and drying time between layers, a work from the Districts series can take two to three weeks to complete.
 Each painting is given the time it needs to reach its full potential.

 What is the inspiration behind the colors?